 Gameplay wise, Artillery Cannons.
 Single shot, arcing projectile, long reload, big explosion and high damage.
 Also, the Gungnir Sniper Cannon, which is single shot and takes much longer to reload than other Sniper Cannons, but has some of the highest damage in the game.
-Both can be made Awesome yet Practical when combined with the Quickload ability and some aiming skill on the part of the player.
+Both can be made Awesome Yet Practical when combined with the Quickload ability and some aiming skill on the part of the player, or in the case of the "Mr. Pancakes", a MIRV launcher that not only drops a line of grenades along its arc, but a line of MAGNETIC grenades, which can be a bit of a Game Breaker when combined with the Quickload ability.

 Color-Coded for Your Convenience: Blue enemies focus on attacking defense objectives.
 Teal enemies focus on attacking emplacements.
 Red enemies focus on attacking the Trench Marines.